 5.3.
 Donor Naming

 5.3.1.
 Significant private gifts to support the university offer an opportunity for appropriate recognition of donors.
-Part of this recognition may include naming of buildings or components, property, or major academic units.
+Part of this recognition may include naming of Buildings, Major Academic Units and Major Public Places.

 5.3.2.
-Because of its prominent nature, naming a building, property, or a major academic unit for a donor requires great care and sensitivity to the goals and needs of both the donor(s) and the university.
-In general, a gift that is greater than 50 percent of the philanthropic goal or 20 percent of the total project cost is required to name a building.
+Because of its prominent nature, naming a Building, Major Academic Unit or Major Public Place for a donor requires great care and sensitivity to the goals and needs of both the donor(s) and the university.
+In general, a gift that is greater than 50 percent of the philanthropic goal or 20 percent of the total project cost is required to name a Building.

 5.3.3.
-To ensure these outcomes and to maintain consistently high standards, the following criteria also apply when a building, property, or major academic unit is to be named for a donor.
+To ensure these outcomes and to maintain consistently high standards, the following criteria also apply when a Building, Major Academic Unit or Major Public Place is to be named for a donor.

 a.
-A university unit or the OSU Foundation must consult with and gain the approval of the chair of the Architectural Naming Committee before offering the opportunity to name a building, property, or major academic unit to a donor.
+A university unit or the OSU Foundation must consult with and gain the approval of the chair of the Architectural Naming Committee before offering the opportunity to name a Building, Major Academic Unit or Major Public Place to a donor.

 b.
 When a new facility project is authorized for funding, the sponsoring unit will work with the OSU Foundation President to develop named gift opportunities for the facility.
 This plan must be reviewed and approved by the committee prior to marketing the project to donors.